LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/getting-started.md

 function callback(error, result){}
 ```

 If during the runtime of your application no error has occurred, you can provide a **null** value as error.
-After a **30** seconds timeout, your function will be killed immediately, regardless of its error state.
+After a **30** second timeout, your function will be killed immediately, regardless of its error state.

 ### Step 5: Deploy your function